vovagorodok/chess_peripheral_protocol/README.md

 ```

 ## Feature
+Command name is `feature`.
-Cenral can check all supported features.
+Cenral can check all features that are supported by peripheral.
+If central didn't ask for feature, then it should be disabled on both sides.
 ```
 c) feature last_move
 p) ok